-Cindy Lin is an assistant professor at Pennsylvania State University’s College of Information Sciences and Technology.
+Cindy Lin is the Stephen Fleming Early Career Assistant Professor at the School of Interactive Computing at Georgia Tech.
 She is the lab director of Critical Technocultures Lab.
-Prior to her professorship, she was a Postdoctoral Fellow at the Cornell Atkinson Center for Sustainability, affiliated with the Department of Information Science.
+Prior to her professorship at Georgia Tech, she was an assistant professor at the College of Information Sciences and Technology at Penn State and a Postdoctoral Fellow at the Cornell Atkinson Center for Sustainability and the Department of Information Science.
 She was also a Digital Life Initiative Visiting Fellow at Cornell Tech.

 Cindy is the co-author of Technoprecarious, a multigraph written with Precarity Lab analyzing the role of digital technology in multiplying precarity.
 She was also the co-director of DoIIIT, an interactive design and making studio.
 She holds a Ph.D. in Information from the School of Information (UMSI) and a graduate certificate from the Science, Technology, and Society Program at the University of Michigan, Ann Arbor.